Tim Rogers (writer): Video games journalism

 Rogers is a video games journalist known for his verbosity.
 Danny Cowan of IndieGames.com described him as "infamous" in New Games Journalism, a style of subjective video game journalism in which authors emphasize their personal experiences in relation to the game world.
 The Guardian cited Rogers as one of the "unmissable examples of New Games Journalism" in 2005 for his Insert Credit piece on Metal Gear Solid 2, "Dreaming in an empty room: a defense of Metal Gear Solid 2".
 Gaming journalist Kieron Gillen called the article "highly discussed and fairly brilliant".
 Jim Rossignol of Rock, Paper, Shotgun recommended "Who Killed Videogames?", a new Rogers essay, as another standout work.
 Simon Carless, remarking on an 80,000-word Rogers essay, described the author as "the Lester Bangs of video games" for his "disruptive and iconoclastic" approach to games writing.
 As an originator of New Games Journalism, Carless wrote of Rogers, online communities were both fascinated with and dismissive of his work.

 Rogers started ActionButton.net, a video games reviews website, in early 2007 as an outgrowth from Insert Credit and its forums, SelectButton.
 At the time of its launch, Simon Carless praised its "great writing" and signature "self-conscious metacommentary" style.
 GamesRadar called Tim Rogers "loquacious" and "a character" as profiled in Cara Ellison's "Embed With..." profile series, where they discussed "sticktion" as the role of "sticky friction" in Super Mario Bros.
 3 and how it was used in Rogers' own Ziggurat and Videoball.
 Edge described Rogers as a "polarizing author of so much 'publish-now-edit-never' brain spew".
 In 2013, Rogers was selected to publish in the first round of digital books on games criticism published by Press Select.
 Rogers has also written for Insert Credit, Next Generation, GamesTM, Play, N-Revolution, Kotaku, Atomix, and Game Developer magazine.
 He later edited videos for Kotaku.
 As of June 2016, Rock, Paper, Shotgun reported ActionButton.net to be "dormant".

 Rogers translated the 1997 PlayStation game Moon: Remix RPG Adventure into English for its 2020 re-release on the Nintendo Switch.

 In February 2020, Rogers announced via Twitter that he was resigning from his position at Kotaku.
 He currently creates long-form video reviews under his Action Button channel as an independent YouTuber, such as a six-hour video review of Tokimeki Memorial, which has been credited by games journalists with generating greater interest for the title in the West.
-In October 2022, The Guardian described Rogers' 2022 video review of Boku no Natsuyasami as "a meditation on art’s capacity to give meaning to life," praising the narration and animation commissioned for the video.
+In October 2022, The Guardian described Rogers' 2022 video review of Boku no Natsuyasumi as "a meditation on art’s capacity to give meaning to life," praising the narration and animation commissioned for the video.